30 January 2017

 Cath Sykes, NFYFC Youth Development Officer, said: “Each year we build on feedback and engage with County staff to ensure that we cover topics that are thought provoking, will develop their understanding and keep everyone up-to-date.
 We enjoyed a packed programme that delivered powerful information.”

-NFYFC received positive and encouraging feedback from delegates:
+NFYFC received positive and encouraging feedback from delegates, including:

 "Really glad that I attended.
 Got to know people and lots of new and relevant information, enjoyed the whole experience!"